Who Is Megyn Kelly?

 In 2006, Kelly and her husband divorced and Fox News sent her to New York City to co-anchor America’s Newsroom with Bill Hemmer.
 The show featured a segment called “Kelly’s Court,” during which she drew on her legal expertise to analyze news stories.
 In 2008, Kelly married Internet-security executive and novelist Douglas Brunt.
 In the coming years, the couple would have three children together: Yates, Yardley and Thatcher.

 But motherhood would do nothing to slow Kelly’s progress, and in 2010, she was chosen to head the Fox News program America Live.
-On that show, Kelly established herself a competent anchor who was unafraid to challenge her guests with difficult questions.
+On that show, Kelly established herself as a competent anchor who was unafraid to challenge her guests with difficult questions.
 After taking maternity leave, Kelly returned to Fox to anchor the newly created Kelly File, during which she covered such major news events as the Boston Marathon Bombing, Sandy Hook elementary school shooting and the Duke University lacrosse rape case.

 Donald Trump Debacle